MohammedArab1/ThaqalaynAPI/README.md

     - `` https://thaqalayn-api.adaptable.app/api/random``
 3. Retrieve a random hadith from a given book:
     - `` https://thaqalayn-api.adaptable.app/api/[book]/random``
 4. Make a query throughout the entire database.
-This is a very simplistic saerch mechanism that accepts both english and arabic and searches for any hadith with an exact match.
+This is a very simplistic search mechanism that accepts both english and arabic and searches for any hadith with an exact match.
 Use it with query `q`:
     - `` https://thaqalayn-api.adaptable.app/api/query?q=[query]``
 5. Make a query for a specific book.
 Same rules as above apply here:
     - `` https://thaqalayn-api.adaptable.app/api/query/[book]?q=[query]``